Girls Basketball Camps

 To maximize the experience, campers will be divided into teams where they will work closely with their teammates and coach.
 Each player will receive individual attention from their team coach as well as the camp directors.
 Teams will have limited numbers and all campers will get the opportunity to participate equally

 Our aim is to not only improve the camper’s skill level but to improve their level of enjoyment for the game as well.
 A series of competitions throughout their stay at camp will increase their determination to succeed as well as their desire to play the game.
 All of these things are what makes UW-Whitewater girls’ basketball camps some of the best in Wisconsin

 Commuters are campers who elect not to stay overnight in the residence halls.
 Commuters do not eat breakfast on campus but will be provided with lunch and dinner.
 Commuters will be able to go to the residence halls between sessions with teammates or friends if they choose.

 Room & Board

 Resident campers will be housed in one of the residence halls located on the UW-Whitewater campus.
 The rooms are double occupancy (two single beds).
 Campers will need to provide their own linens.
 Campers will be supervised by counselors and coaches who stay in the same residence hall.
 Overnight campers will have three well-balanced meals each full day.
-Commuting campers will be provided with lunch and dinner.
 Meals are included in the registration fee.